angular/components/src/cdk/testing/testing.md

   const dialogButtonHarness =
       await TestbedHarnessEnvironment.harnessForFixture(fixture, MyDialogButtonHarness);

-  // The button element is inside the fixture's root element so we use `loader()`. const buttonHarness =
+  // The button element is inside the fixture's root element, so we use `loader()`. const buttonHarness =
       await TestbedHarnessEnvironment.loader().getHarness(MyButtonHarness);
   // Click the button to open the dialog